Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs: Configurational Higher-order network

 Using the final hyperdegree vectors obtained, we employ a hypergraph configuration model and we generate hyperstubs—half-edges or unconnected elements—for each order $m$ according to the sampled hyperdegrees.
 For each interaction order $m$, we randomly group $m+1$ hyperstubs to create hyperedges of that order, repeating this process until all hyperstubs of order $m$ are exhausted.

 With this formulation, we can generate hypernetworks with arbitrary marginal degree distributions while incorporating tunable cross-order hyperdegree correlations.
 Within this framework, for hypergraphs with heterogeneous hyperdegree distributions, the organization of highly connected nodes (hubs) depends on the nature of the cross-degree correlations.
 For example, in a highly correlated system, the same nodes act as hubs across all interaction orders, whereas in an anti-correlated system, each interaction order is dominated by its own distinct set of hubs.
 An illustrative example of how the role of hubs changes is shown in Fig. \ref{fig:diagram} for a system with pairwise and three-body interactions.
 With this flexible configurational hyperdegree model we are able to study how hyperdegree correlation may influence the emergent behavior in spreading processes.
+Further details on the configurational model are provided in the Supplementary Material (SM) \cite{supplementary}.